SAP-samples/teched2025-DA262/exercises/ex6/ex6.2/README.md

 We now want to expose our Calculation View to the Cloud Application Programming model by creating a “proxy” entity for the view in the CDS data model.

-17. Return to the __SAP Build Code__ and open _schema.cds_.
+17. Return to the project and open _'_schema.cds_'_.

 <br>![](/exercises/ex6/ex6.2/images/21_schemadef.png)

 18. We need to add a matching entity definition for the Calculation View.
 This means redefining all the column names and data types / lengths.
-Doing so manually would be error prone, but the __hana-cli__ has a utility that will help.
+Doing so manually would be error prone, but the '__hana-cli__' has a utility that will help.
 Open a new terminal.

 19. We need our proxy entity to be created without the namespace in our current _schema.cds_.
 Therefore comment out the namespace line and add all the existing content except the __using ...__ line in a new context for __Risk_Management_U00__

 <br>![](/exercises/ex6/ex6.2/images/31_modifyCV.png)

+>💡 __Insight Corner__: HANA CLI is a command-line tool for interacting with SAP HANA databases, allowing you to manage data, execute SQL, and deploy artifacts efficiently from the terminal.

-- Install the __hana-cli__ with the following command:
+- Install the '__hana-cli__' with the following command:
 ```
 npm install -g hana-cli
 ```